spaghetti-coder/jobs-service/README.md

  * Set public directory as a document root (i.e. leave application directory outside of document root)
    * If you change application directory position relatively to public/index.php, then update $appDir path in index.php as well, because the entry point should know where the application resides
    * application is not necessarily need to be outside of document root but it's a good precaution against direct access to the code files
- * Create a datatbase and import sql dump from assets/db.sql
+ * Create a database and import sql dump from assets/db.sql
  * Change db access credentials to yours in application/config/db.php

 ###API